tmminimalist-sketch/meteora-invent/dbc/quickstart/README.md

 # Dynamic Bonding Curve Quickstart

-The Dynamic Bonding Curve Quickstart repository is to give you the basic level of understanding of how the Dynamic Bonding Curve works.
-In this `quickstart` folder, you will get started with creating a config key and launching a token pool on the Solana blockchain.
+The Dynamic Bonding Curve Quickstart repository provides a foundational understanding of how the Dynamic Bonding Curve operates.
+Within the quickstart folder, you’ll learn how to create a configuration key and launch a token pool on Solana.

 ## Getting Started